gregoraitken23/PurpleBricksTask/src/Components/molecules/TaskList/readme-component-info.md

 TaskListProps: Specifies the props expected by the TaskList component, including an array of tasks (tasks), and three callback functions (onEdit, onComplete, onDelete).

+in the absence of a wiki.
+ this file is a great substitute for component information. documentation

 Functional Component:

 TaskList: Accepts the TaskListProps as props.